AdobeDocs/genstudio.en/help/user-guide/create/overview.md

 ### Parameters

-In the prompt drawer, you can add **Parameters** such as Brands, Products, and Personas to shape the generated experience.
-These Parameters inject [References](/help/user-guide/references/overview.md) into the generation process, ensuring that the content is customized to align with a brand's comprehensive identity.
-Adding Parameters is highly recommended as they greatly enhance the creation of suitable on-brand content.
+In the prompt drawer, you can add **Parameters** such as Brands, Products, and Personas (all brand references) to shape the generated experience.
+These added parameters inject [brand references](/help/user-guide/references/overview.md) into the generation process, ensuring that the content is customized to align with a brand's comprehensive identity.
+Adding brand references, in _Parameters_ in the prompt drawer or in the individual references of GenStudio's home, is highly recommended as they greatly enhance the creation of suitable on-brand content.

 ### Brand validation

-GenStudio conducts brand validation on various aspects of a brand's identity (as defined in [References](/help/user-guide/references/overview.md)).
+GenStudio conducts brand validation on various aspects of a brand's identity (as defined in [brand references](/help/user-guide/references/overview.md)).
 Brand validation information is available for any generated content, indicating its compliance with brand guidelines.
 You can use this information to revise or improve your generated experience to better align with your brand.

-See [References documentation](/help/user-guide/references/overview.md) to learn more about brand validation.
+See [Brand references documentation](/help/user-guide/references/overview.md) to learn more about brand validation.

 ### Reviews and approvals